 No you do not need to re-apply, but you must update your vehicle registration number on your permit via the ‘Car parking’ Tab on MyUWE before bringing your car on to site.

 Can I park overnight?

 Yes.
 But we need to authorise it first.
 To do this, please register your vehicle at the visitor reception.

 Can I register more than one vehicle on a permit?

 No. At the moment, permits only cover one vehicle.
 But we are looking at flexible car sharing options – if we change our policy at any point, we’ll let you know.

 If I have a temporary disability, what can I do to make parking easier?

 You can apply for an Accessible Parking Permit through the normal application process.
 You will need to follow this up with evidence from a medical professional detailing your need for accessible parking.

 Which permit do I need if I only drive to campus when the weather is bad?

 Either one would work.
-With the free Permission to Park permit, you’ll pay £3 per day.
+With the free Pay Daily permit, you’ll pay £3 per day.
 However, the £120 annual permit is equivalent to 40 days’ parking at the daily rate of £3.
-So if you want to park on campus for more than 40 days in an academic year, then buying a permit is more cost-effective.
+So if you want to park on campus for more than 40 days in an academic year, then buying an annual permit is more cost-effective.